braedenbeaulieu97/vscode-wordpress-toolbox/README.md

 ## Different Snippet Sets

 You can toggle between Full or Flat snippet sets.
 The default snippet set is Full.
-Please note, when you toggle this setting VSCode will automatically reload the window to load the new snippet set.
+Please note, when you toggle this setting it will automatically reload the VSCode window to load the new snippet set.

 ```php